 - In November, we saw Johnny Boyd and his band.
 Hannah had a “fairy happy” Birthday, and we had a big smoked turkey for Thanksgiving.
 We kicked off the Christmas season with a tree-lighting at Union Station, a Winter Wonderland in Papillion, and some decorating at home and at church.

 - In December, we celebrated some mommies-to-be.
 We kicked off the Christmas Season in Olde Town Bellevue, at the Library, at Thanksgiving Lutheran, and at BCC.
 We had Christmas Parties for Work and Friends, and had a big Christmas Weekend with lights, snow, and celebration at home, church, and my parent’s house.
 We also had a first date anniversary with Dim Sum and rang in the new year with a cheese fondue.

 We’re closing out another delicious year, and 2017 was certainly another record year for culinary treats.
 Here are some of my favorites from the last 12 months before we ring in the New Year.

 Vivian got to use her new smoker to serve me up some smoked salmon for a Valentine’s breakfast, served on a bagel broken with cream cheese and broken apart in the shape of a heart.
 Smokin’!

 Yes, I included these last year, but it’s one of the most delicious things you can put on a toothpick.
-Crispy bacon and a creamy, cheesy, onion soupy picture inside a (seeded) jalapeño.
+Crispy bacon and a creamy, cheesy, onion soupy filling inside a (seeded) jalapeño pepper.
 Give me as many as you can — I’ll eat them all!